 While studying in the United States, F-1 students must:

 Attend and pass all classes.
 If school is too difficult, students should speak with their DSO immediately.

 If a student believes that they will be unable to complete their program by the end date listed on their Form I-20, they should talk with their campus DSO about requesting a possible program extension during the term prior to the student’s I-20 program end date.

-Students must meet with their academic advisor to select courses and register for classes.
+Students must meet with their academic advisor each term to select courses and register for classes.

 International students who are on an F-1 Visa and hold an active I-20 with Southeast Community College will have a registration hold on their account.
 This hold will ensure proper registration and will assist in helping students maintain their status.

 An F-1 student may only work off campus after their request is approved by U.S. Citizenship and Immigration Services (USCIS).

 F-1 students are eligible for Curricular Practical Training (CPT) during their Program of Study.
 CPT employment must be an integral part of an established curriculum, and the position must directly relate to the student’s major area of study.

 F-1 students also are eligible for Optional Practical Training (OPT) during or following their Program of Study.
 OPT is a form of temporary employment that directly relates to the student’s Program of Study.
 OPT should be requested at least 90 days prior to the date of graduation; please note that approval from USCIS can take 4-6 months.
 Students interested in exploring OPT and CPT should visit with their campus Designated School Official.